Smile and photo by Dr. Jensen.

-Sleep apnea is an condition in which you have pauses in breathing or shallow breathing while you sleep, and it is more common than you may think.
+Sleep apnea is an condition in which you have shallow breathing, or pauses in breathing, while you sleep, and it is more common than you may think.
 Breathing pauses can last from a few seconds to a few minutes and often occur five to 30 times or more an hour.
 After a pause, normal breathing resumes, but sometimes with a loud snort or choking sound, which can be disruptive to your sleep and the sleep of those around you.

 Sleep apnea is a chronic condition that disrupts your sleep.
 You often move out of deep sleep and into light sleep when your breathing pauses or becomes shallow.
 This results in poor sleep quality that makes you tired during the day.
 Sleep apnea is one of the leading causes of excessive daytime sleepiness and is very tough on the body’s systems.

 Sleep apnea often goes undiagnosed.
 Doctors usually cannot detect it during routine office visits, and there are no blood tests for the condition.
 Most people who have sleep apnea do not know they have it because it only occurs during sleep.
 A family member or bed partner may be the first to notice the signs of sleep apnea.

 The most common type of sleep apnea is obstructive sleep apnea.
 This means that the airway has collapsed or is blocked during sleep.
 The blockage may cause shallow breathing or breathing pauses, so when you try to breathe, any air that squeezes past the blockage can cause loud snoring.